HDR Photography iphone

 Now, let’s look forward to the magic of this tool.
 Let’s compare the above image to the HDR version below.

-Using HDR pictures on iPhone has resulted in a beautiful and perfect sunset photo with plenty of colour and detail in both the foreground and the sky.
+Using HDR pictures on an iPhone has resulted in a beautiful, perfect sunset photo with plenty of colour and detail in both the foreground and the sky.

 hdr foto iphone